pedalv/JavaApp/CloudComputing/spring-5-integrarion.md

 				: A Subject publishes an event to a channel.
 Observers receive the event and process it : It is used to allow one application to notify other applications of changes to its internal state : It enforces loose coupling and allows other applications to integrate with it

+## Designing an Error Handling Strategy for Different Integration Scenarios
+- Errors in an asynchronous application
+    - Handling errors when the message publisher is no longer available to receive the error
+	- Execute code that can throw an exception in a try block
+    - Catch exceptions in a catch block

+- Error Handling in a Request-Replay Message Patterns
+  - The sender sends a request message through a channel and the receiver sends the reply through a reply channel
+  - Request-Reply Channels
+    - Direct Channel : Sender and receiver share the same thread
+	- Rendezvous Channel : Queuing Channel that uses a synchronous queue
+  - When using the request-reply message pattern, error handling can be accomplished using standard exception handling
+  - Both Direct and Rendezvous channels work this way

+- Error Handling in Asynchronous Message Channels
+  - Handling errors when the message publisher is available to receive the error
+  - Spring Integration Error Channels
+    - Global Error Channel : Created by Spring Integration to catch all exceptions without an explicitly defined error channel
+	- Custom Error Channel : An error channel that you create and specify in your messaging gateway
+  - When an asynchronous message receiver cannot handle a message, it throws an exception that gets published to an error channel
+  - There are two types of error channels: the global error channel and custom error channels

+- Custom Error Channels
+  - A custom error channel is defined in your configuration class as a PublishSubscribeChannel
+  - The gateway is configured to publish errors to the custom error channel through its “errorChannel” property
+  - The error handler is subscribed to the custom error channel

+- Dead Letter Channels : When a messaging system determines that it cannot or should not deliver a message, it may elect to move the message to a Dead Letter Channel
+  - Example: Amazon SQS, When a consumer retrieves a message from a queue, the message remains hidden on the queue.
+After processing the message, the consumer is responsible for deleting the message.
+If it does not delete the message in the allotted time, it becomes visible again.
+Once a message has been retrieved a certain number of times, SQS moves it to a dead letter queue.